 What am I tempted to worry about?

-I am tempted to worry about the fact that while she’s miles ahead in some subjects, she struggles in others.
+- The fact that while she’s miles ahead in some subjects, she struggles in others (asynchronous learning).

-I am tempted to worry that she’s so creative and dreamy that she’ll never be able to find a way to make a living in the real world.
-LOL!
+- That she’s so creative and dreamy that she’ll never be able to find a way to make a living in the real world.

 Don’t Worry, Homeschool Mom!